 The large barn was probably built around 1840 and is grade 2 listed.
 Double doors once allowed carts piled high with produce to pass through while slits in the wall provided ventilation, ideal for winnowing grain.
 The other farm buildings of the courtyard complex were rebuilt in the 1980s.

 Toilets and baby change facilities are located here, with easy access from the courtyard.

-Situated next to the south-western car park, the Countryside Centre offers a selection of warm drinks and snacks and a useful toilet stop.The centre also features 'About Oakwell', an exhibition that tells the story of the history and development of the Country Park.The popular play area, which has been designed with the needs of able bodied and less able bodied children in mind, is located next to the Countryside Centre.
+Situated next to the south-western car park is the popular play area, it has been designed with the needs of able bodied and less able bodied children in mind.

 Oakwell has an excellent reputation for the education service it provides and holds successive Sandford Heritage Education Awards for the quality of its educational provision.